An amendment to the Public Health Regulation 2012 was published on 1 December, with the new requirements to commence on 1 January 2018.

 All regulated systems are required to be equipped with an operating and maintenance manual.
-The manuals must include all details of inspections and servicing performed.
-Manuals and records must be kept on site and be available for inspection by an authorised officer on demand.
+The manuals must include all details of inspections and service performed.
+Manuals and records must be kept on-site and be available for inspection by an authorised officer on demand.

 Only competent contractors should be engaged to install, operate and maintain regulated systems.
 The Department of Fair Trading licenses contractors who undertake this work.

 It is the responsibility of building owners with cooling towers and warm water systems to ensure that they provide Council with accurate and up-to-date information.
 If a cooling tower or warm water system is decommissioned the occupier/owner is required to fill in a water cooling system decommission notification form.